CESNET/eduroam-icinga/doc/director_config.md

 The most important modifier is the one, which fills variable `radius_ip`.
 This modifier looks up host by name.
 It returns IPv4 address. (see [this](https://github.com/CESNET/eduroam-icinga/blob/master/doc/tests.md#ipv6-support))

+TODO - add list of fields in import source with explanation to each one?

 #### DNS failure

 It sometimes happens, that some RADIUS host names are not resolvable from DNS.